Introduction to the Russia Site

 The bloc did not achieve the same electoral success in the next election in 1995, winning only three seats, but its leadership and constituents continued to affect the political process in the country in other ways.
 Despite her original party’s lack of continued success, Lakhova remains an important figure in the Duma today, though many of our interviewees express disappointment in her turn toward traditionalist positions.
 In earlier days, however, Kochkina and Kotovskaia, as they discuss in their interviews, helped Lakhova draft policy proposals to advance women’s interests by providing expert advice.

-Marianna Murav’eva and Liubov’ Shtyleva, however, had different relationships to activism.
-Murav’eva, the youngest of our interviewees, began work with a women’s crisis center in the 2000s, after she had become a scholar of women’s history.
-Shtyleva was the opposite.
-She came to women’s studies as an activist, trained in the Komsomol, the Communist Youth League.
+Liubov’ Shtyleva, however, had a different relationship to activism.
+Shtyleva came to women’s studies as an activist, trained in the Komsomol, the Communist Youth League.
 In the 1990s, she founded a women’s club and later she brought together a regional collaboration of women’s organizations, the Women’s Congress of Kola Peninsula.
 While there were many disagreements among members over what positions the congress should take and how to pursue them, her organization was successful in opening a crisis center in Murmansk, a city in northern Russia.
 Only after her experience as an organizer did she turn to scholarship and pedagogy.

 Our interviewees are uniformly unhappy with the turn against women’s studies in the present, but they agree that not all the gains of the 1990s have been lost.
 Multiple interviewees, such as Malysheva and Shtyleva, looked at the continued existence of women’s crisis centers that their organizations helped found as one positive note.
 Their research centers and grass-roots organizations no longer exercise control over these crisis centers—the centers now operate with state funding—but their establishment of the centers made combatting domestic violence a priority that the state might not otherwise have had.